ScottsSecondAct/ScottsSecondAct.github.io/_posts/2025-2-23-Number_Systems.md

 * The available digits range from **0** to \(b - 1\).
 * A number is written using positional notation, where each digit represents a power of the base.

+### Hexadecimal Numbers are written in several ways

+* A prefix of **0x** indicates that the following digits are hexadecimal, a convention used in Python and many other programming languages.
+  * For example: 0x3FE
+* A subscript of "&#x2081;&#x2086;" following the digits indicates a hexadecimal number.
+  * For example: 3FE&#x2081;&#x2086;

 ---

 ## Conversion Between Number Systems